rockstarCSE057/rockstarCSE057/README.md

 <br />

-I'm [Mohan Sirvi!] from India, a 3rd-year computer Engineering student at NIT SRINAGAR🎓
+I'm Mohan Sirvi from India, a 3rd-year computer Engineering student at NIT SRINAGAR🎓

 and also a Software developer 👩‍💻.